 Create a dataset

-The first tab opened if you have never used BRAT is ‘Datasets’ (otherwise, the default tab is the the one that was opened when you left BRAT GUI the last time you used it).
+The first tab opened if you have never used BRAT is ‘Datasets’ (otherwise, the default tab is the one that was opened when you left BRAT GUI the last time you used it).
 This 'Datasets' tab is dedicated to the definition and selection of the data you want to use.
 You must define at least one dataset to be able to further use BRAT.

 To create a dataset, click on the 'new' button in the Datasets tab.